Eight years and counting

 wedding boxes

 We arranged for a gal from church to come hang with Sassy Pants — just a little too young to keep the rest of the minions on her own — so we could go to dinner and see a movie.
-His work Christmas party was the last time that we have been sans children and far not in a doctor’s office worried about my health.
+His work Christmas party was the last time that we have been sans children and not in a doctor’s office worried about my health.
 This night out was a long time coming.

 Our dinner was relatively quiet.
 We said several times, “No one is tugging on us!”
 We enjoyed food, drinks, and a few funny jokes mingled in with normal parent conversation.
-Go figure that we would go out to celebrate wrong-headedly us only to find ourselves talking about the kids and every day “stuff.”
+Go figure that we would go out to celebrate us only to find ourselves talking about the kids and every day “stuff.”

 We held hands during the movie, laughed about our very first dates, and ended up at Wal-Mart because, well, kids.
 Knowing we could walk through a store with a hint of lag in our step made it that much more worth it.
 Plus, I had the chance to pick on him for taking longer in the tool aisle than I do in any aisle any where.